joss413/savornet-ethiopian-cuisine/README.md

 # SavorNet: Ethiopian Cuisine Classifier 🍽️🇪🇹

-**DensResNet** is a state-of-the-art deep learning web application for classifying 11 traditional Ethiopian dishes.
+**SavorNet** is a state-of-the-art deep learning web application for classifying 11 traditional Ethiopian dishes.
 It leverages an adaptive attention fusion mechanism that combines features from DenseNet121 and ResNet50V2 using a two-layer attention network for optimal accuracy and interpretability.

 ---